Traveling Circus: Content

-The album's first single was "Bobbi with an I," a song about a transvestite man, which peaked at #46 on the Billboard Hot Country Songs charts.
+The album's first single was "Bobbi with an I," a song about a cross-dressing man, which peaked at #46 on the Billboard Hot Country Songs charts.
 Following it was the ballad "Everywhere I Go," which peaked at #36 in late 2009.

 Vassar wrote or co-wrote every song on the album, collaborating with Nashville songwriters such as Jeffrey Steele, Craig Wiseman and Tim Nichols, as well as singer Kenny Chesney on the track "I Will Remember You."
 Vassar produced the album himself, and used his road band on it.
 His high school art teacher, Jason Erwin, painted the album cover, and a young director named Chris Cella directed the music video for "Everywhere I Go."

 The album was originally slated for a February 2010 release, but in November 2009, it was announced that the release date would be moved to December 15, 2009.
 It is Vassar's second release on the Universal South Records label, following 2008's Prayer of a Common Man.